 Sports are definitely one of the most widespread interests around the planet, which gather billions of people who enjoy playing or cheering for their favorite team.
 Very few other things can compare to the thrill of having your favorite player score a point, or your team winning the game.
+Betting on sports is also a very popular pastime activity of many people, and it can be applied to any sport; for example, Horse race betting is becoming so widespread, that people look for online guides to help them with betting.
 Of all the sports in the world, football seems to be the most popular one, with almost four billion fans around the world.
 For those who want a closer insight into the sport, there is data online that can be analyzed, and statistics that can help avid fans have a better grasp of the situation on the field.
 However, there are also those who wish to enjoy the artistic side of football.

 How can that be done?